Scott Plous: Action Teaching

-Plous coined the term “action teaching” in 2000.
-In this article, he presented action teaching as the pedagogical counterpart to action research, a term coined by Kurt Lewin in the aftermath of World War II (Marrow, 1969).
-This use of action teaching, he says, “can lead not only to a better understanding of psychology but to a more just, compassionate and peaceful world.”
+In 2000, Plous coined the term "action teaching," which he presented as the pedagogical counterpart to action research—a term coined by Kurt Lewin in the aftermath of World War II.
+In the context of his own discipline, psychology, Plous says that action teaching can lead "not only to a better understanding of psychology but to a more just, compassionate and peaceful world."